 While the materials used in the Versa show markedly improved quality over the last generation, they are still far from luxurious.
 You'll never get anything better than cloth upholstery, but it is upgraded to premium cloth on the SV.
 The top-tier SR gets more stylish sport cloth, though.
 Both the standard and sport cloth are offered in charcoal, while the premium cloth is only available in graphite.
 There's a lot of plastic on display around the cabin, but Nissan has used smooth-grain plastic this year, and the upper trims get a Prima-Tex-appointed dashboard.
 Overall, the Nissan Versa is a well-constructed sedan.
 You can't really ask too much more from a cabin that costs less than $20,000 in its most expensive guise.
 Nissan has done a remarkable job making the cost-cutting feel minimal.

 While it may have grown a bit in overall size, the next-generation Nissan Versa doesn't boast improved cargo capacity.
 Still, 15 cubic feet is nothing to be ashamed of in a subcompact sedan.
-Strangely, the S trim only offers 14.7 cubic feet, but that's still more than the Toyota Yaris Sedan.
+Strangely, the S trim only offers 14.7 cubic feet, but that's still more than how much the Toyota Yaris Sedan offers.
 There is enough room inside the trunk to accommodate a week's worth of groceries, even after you pick the kids up from school.
 On the SV and SR, the rear seats can be folded down in a 60/40 split to accommodate larger items, but this doesn't markedly improve overall cargo capacity.

 There's not a lot of small-item storage inside the cabin, though.
 The door pockets are quite narrow, although you can fit a water bottle in the section that bulges out slightly.
 There is a small bin under the infotainment screen and a pair of cupholders beside the emergency brake.
 However, if you want a center armrest with a storage cubby, you'll have to pay extra.
 We suggest skipping the armrest though, as you'll bump your elbow on its rock-hard surface almost every time you sit down.
 You do get the glove compartment for free, at least.